jan-ferdinand/zudoku/index.md

 	[“Crypto” means Cryptography](https://en.wikipedia.org/wiki/Crypto_naming_controversy).
 </span>

-The Sudoku Peggy and Victor were competing over is “AI Escargot” by [Arto Inkala](http://aisudoku.com/index_en.html).
+The Sudoku that Peggy and Victor were competing over is “AI Escargot” by [Arto Inkala](http://aisudoku.com/index_en.html).
 It is reproduced here with his friendly permission.

 This website is statically rendered by [Jekyll](https://jekyllrb.com/) with the [Basically Basic](https://github.com/mmistakes/jekyll-theme-basically-basic) theme and hosted on [GitHub Pages](https://pages.github.com/).